top of page

 bebb65d7-b731-4f87-8dd8-9ff516558b1d.jpeg

-The tulip bulb will be on display in the winter garden of the Hortus Botanicus in Leiden from April 23 to June 30.
+The tulip bulb was on display for 6 weeks in the winter garden of the Hortus Botanicus in Leiden.

 bottom of page